 This holiday home tour post is sponsored by Mohawk Home.
 I received free product and compensation for this content.
 That said, as per usual…all opinions, cheesy jokes, and song references are 100% mine all mine.
 Affiliate links are included (that means that if you purchase something from a vendor linked in this post, I will receive a small commission, but it won’t cost you even one cent more!).
-Thank you for helping to keep our little DIY blog up and running.
 For more info (or if you have insomnia), please read our full disclosure policy HERE.*

 Do you have a LEAST favorite Christmas song?
 One that brings out that small, usually well-sequestered Grinch-y side of you?
 When the first few notes of that detested ditty spew from your car radio on a blustery, frigid and for all practical purposes already miserable morning, do the corners of your mouth start to curl up into that sinister, grinch-y grimace?